 - Cut down unwanted trees – turn them into firewood or building material.

-- Remove tree stumps using farm machinery, or by drilling holes in them and pouring Borax in the holes to kill them so they can easily be pulled out or burnt.
+- Remove tree stumps using farm machinery, or by drilling holes in them and pouring Borax in the holes so they can easily be pulled out or burnt.

 The height the mowing deck that should be set will depend on the amount and thickness of brush, as well as the terrain.
 Unless you are bush hogging an entirely level field, expect to have to adjust the height of the deck at least once to adapt to dips, valleys, and rocks that become unearthed during the cutting process.